-Applies to: Any recipient of state or county funding in an in-patient facility who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin.
+The information listed here applies to any recipient of state or county funding in an inpatient facility who is receiving services for mental health, a developmental disability, or substance use in Wisconsin.

-Under Sec.
-51.61(2) Wisconsin Statutes (exit DHS; PDF, scroll to page 53, bottom left) - State Alcohol, Drug Abuse, Developmental Disability and Mental Health Act, certain rights of inpatients may be denied for treatment, management, or security reasons.
+Under state law, certain rights of inpatients may be limited or denied for treatment, management, or security reasons.
 They are:

 - The right to make and receive telephone calls